 Modifications to the guns involved the addition of six grips around the barrel.
 The exact identity of the grip material has yet to be determined, but recent revelations suggest hard black plastic T-track from old cupboards with sliding doors.
 These were cut to varying lengths and each end was then inserted into the appropriate cooling hole in the barrel jacket.
 Note: The row of holes on the underside of the gun had no grips as they would interfere with the folding stock.
 Also, the row of holes just above the folding stock on the left side of the gun received no grips, presumably this is because of the bayonet attachment stub that occupies the third hole from the front in this row.

-Another modification includes the addition of a stock M38 or M40 azimuth tank telescope.
-These scopes were manufactured in 1943 by Minneapolis Honeywell Regulator Co.
-The scopes went through a small design change from 1942 to 1943.
-The 1943 model is the correct one for this prop and can be identified by the upside down "T" shape of the front mount.
-The scope is mounted to an approximately 1cm wide by 1/16" - 1/8" thick strip of metal sitting about a 1/4" above the gun.
+Another modification includes the addition of a M19 or M32 azimuth scope (see below) to a mount by the use of the two hex head bolts that came with the scope.
+This scope mount is in the form of an approximately 1cm wide by 1/16" - 1/8" thick strip of metal sitting about a 1/4" above the gun.
 The front end of the strip was bent and inserted into the rear most vent hole on the top of the gun thus requiring no rivet or other attachment.
 On this blaster variation the rear of the mount strip goes straight back into the rear sight and is attached there presumably by riveting it to the sight.
-On the D(2) blaster variation the rear of the mount strip bends down just before the rear sight and is riveted to the top of the gun

 The standard Sterling Mk4/L2A3 34-round magazine model L1A1 was used.
 These were manufactured by Sterling Engineering Co of Dagenham, Essex.
 The unique scalloped-edge design (seen below) distinquishes it from magazines made by other military contract manufacturers.